Which Underwater Robotics Competition is Right for You?

 Vehicle Type: Remotely Operated Vehicle (ROV)

-Next Event: 20-24 June 2023
+Next Event: 20-24 June 2024

 Since 2001, the MATE ROV Competition has grown to nearly 800 teams worldwide, with over 6,000 students participating in events around the globe.
-The competition is divided into four levels: SCOUT, NAVIGATOR, RANGER, and EXPLORER.
+The competition is divided into four levels: SCOUT, NAVIGATOR, RANGER, PIONEER, and EXPLORER.
 The progressive structure allows students to build upon previously mastered skills, with each level requiring increasingly more complex technology and tasks.
-Please note that only RANGER and EXPLORER class teams can advance to the MATE World Championship!
+Please note that only RANGER, PIONEER, and EXPLORER class teams can advance to the MATE World Championship!

 SCOUT